brokenscripts/hub/python3/TBin/README.md

 ```

 ## Optional
+libssl-dev **MUST** be installed before yara-python installation if using yara-python below
 ```
 python-magic == 0.4.22  (Adds in pretty 'magic' detection, not required)
 yara_python == 4.0.5  (Adds in the ability to use yara-rules to scan a file)